 Cash Conversion Cycle analysis is an important metric because we understand the lock-in period of an investment for the purpose of production.
 A lot can be told by analyzing the CCC of a company.
-Delays in collecting dues, overproduction can result in long cash cycles.
+Delays in collecting dues and overproduction can result in long cash cycles.
 As a firm can only pay its bills through cash and not profits, a long cash cycle can lead to several problems, the most extreme being bankruptcy.
-Lower the number of days, the more efficient the company is at using its cash resources.
+The lower the number of days, the more efficient the company is at using its cash resources.